 Those familiar with his previous work (and aren’t we all, by now?) will find little here to surprise them.
 The music is easily and quickly identifiable as Einaudi’s work, a point which will reassure those who are smitten with his music as much as it will alert some others of their need to move along.

+And in uncertain times, perhaps it is this accessible familiarity and wholesome sincerity which provides the key to Einaudi’s extraordinary popularity?
 If there’s one thing that I’ve found, it’s that people who normally wouldn’t touch solo piano music or anything “classical” are often deeply taken with Einaudi’s pieces.

 Perhaps it is their easy nature, their instinctive “pop” harmonies, or simply their emotive quality: this is music which has an uncanny ability to convert the masses to a love of the piano, and for that we should all be deeply grateful.